cybozu-go/moco/charts/moco/README.md

 If you are using a release name other than `moco`, you need to migrate.

-The migration steps involves deleting and recreating each MOCO resource once, except CRDs.
+The migration steps involve deleting and recreating each MOCO resource once, except CRDs.
-Since the CRDs is not deleted, the pods running existing MySQL clusters are not deleted, so there is no downtime.
+Since the CRDs are not deleted, the pods running existing MySQL clusters are not deleted, so there is no downtime.
 However, the migration process should be completed in a short time since the moco-controller will be temporarily deleted and no control over the cluster will be available.

 <details>